juj/fbcp-ili9341/README.md

 To get tearing free updates, you should use a DPI display, or a good quality HDMI display.
 Beware that cheap small 3.5" HDMI displays such as KeDei do also tear - that is, even if they are controlled via HDMI, they don't actually seem to implement VSYNC timed internal operation.

+#### Failed to allocate GPU memory!

+`fbcp-ili9341` needs a few megabytes of GPU memory to function if DMA transfers are enabled.
+The [gpu_mem](https://www.raspberrypi.org/documentation/configuration/config-txt/memory.md) boot config option dictates how much of the Pi's memory area is allocated to the GPU.
+By default this is 64, which has been observed to not leave enough memory for `fbcp-ili9341` if HDMI is run at 1080p.
+If this error happens, try increasing GPU memory to e.g. 128MB by adding a line `gpu_mem=128` in `/boot/config.txt`.

 #### Which SPI display should I buy to make sure it works best with fbcp-ili9341?

 First, make sure the display is a 4-wire SPI and not a 3-wire one. `fbcp-ili9341` does not currently support 3-wire SPI.
 A display is 4-wire SPI if it has a Data/Control (DC) GPIO line that needs connecting.